Whalley Range CC, Manchester

 Welcome to the Whalley Range Cricket Club News Update

-Always welcome, and we pride ourselves on providing cricket for all tastes and abilities.
-The 1st XI and 2nd XIs play a very high quality of cricket, taken very seriously, whilst the Midweek XI and Sunday Friendly XI is for those who want to enjoy an evening or afternoon's cricket in a semi-competitive environment, followed by a drink in the bar.
-Please come to...
+New players always welcome.
+We pride ourselves on providing cricket for all tastes and abilities, and now includes our new Over 40s team, playing Wednesdays in a league..
+The 1st XI and 2nd XIs play a very high quality of cricket every Saturday, taken very seriously; the 3rd XI plays on Sundays, is slightly less serious and is a proving ground for new players and aspiring juniors, and the Midweek XI and Sunday Friendly XI is for those who just want to enjoy an evening or afternoon's cricket in a semi-competitive environment, followed by a drink in the bar.

 We are looking for sponsors who want to help us continue to improve our facilities and junior coaching.
 If interested, please contact chairman Mike Hill on 07894 961530.